PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-09 11:30:58
+Last updated: 2024-04-09 11:31:34
-Random Quote: Discouraging premarital sex is against my religion. - Barney Stinson
+Random Quote: When the sun has set, no candle can replace it.  -  Loras Tyrell